pranikc/qmj-factor-replication/README.md

 ### 5. Lagging and Timing
 Financial statement data must be lagged properly - assume 6-month delay for annual data to be publicly available.
 Point-in-time data issues are subtle but matter.

-### 6. The P3-P4 Reversal
-P4 returns are consistently lower than P3 in my replication.
-Tried many specifications - this pattern persists.
-Likely due to data vintage or some undocumented filter in the original paper.

 ## What I Tried That Didn't Work

 - **Equal-weighted portfolios**: Made everything worse